< Browse to Previous Essay | Browse to Next Essay >

 Eliza Spalding and Mary Gary, the only two missionary women at Lapwai, also carried on with their "Maternal meetings," despite what were in some ways even more challenging circumstances.
 The Spaldings had abandoned the site of their first mission house, in mosquito-infested lowlands along the Clearwater River, and moved to higher ground shortly before the reinforcements arrived.
 Their new dwelling, a 32-by-22-foot cabin with a loft, was only half finished when the Grays and Rogers moved in.
 In addition to the Spaldings and their infant daughter, the cabin also housed several Nez Perce children and various hired hands.

-The cabin had no floor, only one working fireplace, an incomplete roof, and unchinked walls.
+The cabin had a dirt floor, only one working fireplace, an incomplete roof, and unchinked walls.
 It was "almost impossible to keep warm in our open house," Mary Gray (who was six months pregnant) wrote to the "Sisters" at Waiilatpu, "and now my fingers are nearly stiff with cold."
 Still, she was encouraged by "the sound of the saw, the plane and the hammer" and hoped "that a few days will find us comfortably settled in our new home."
 Meanwhile, there was little comfort and no privacy.
-She and Spalding at least once retreated to an Indian graveyard in order to find a meeting place "sufficiently retired from public gaze" (September 29, 1838, reprinted in Drury, Where Wagons Could Go).
+She and Eliza Spalding at least once retreated to an Indian graveyard in order to find a meeting place "sufficiently retired from public gaze" (September 29, 1838, reprinted in Drury, Where Wagons Could Go).

 Tensions at Waiilatpu eased in March 1839, when the Walkers and the Eells left to establish a new mission at Tshimakain ("Place of Springs"), near present day Spokane, about midway between Fort Walla Walla and Fort Colvile.
 The Smiths left at the end of April, en route for a station of their own, at Kamiah (about 60 miles southeast of Lapwai).